Marketing management and

 Needstate duality (and the DMU)

-Power dynamics in a
+Power dynamics in a complex buying process

 Decision making units take on different characteristics at each stage of a pursuit.
 Individuals and the roles performed change throughout